CDC issues new eviction ban for most of US through Oct. 3

 Yellen said on the call, according to this person, that she agrees “we need to bring every resource to bear” and that she appreciated the Democrats’ efforts and wants “to leave no stone unturned.”

 The CDC put the initial eviction ban in place as part of the COVID-19 response when jobs shifted and many workers lost income.
-The ban was intended to hold back the spread of the virus among people put out on the streets and into shelters.
+The ban was intended to hold back the spread of the virus among people put out on the streets and into shelters, but it also penalized landlords who lost income as a result.

+National Apartment Association president and CEO Bob Pinnegar said the organization “has always held the same position — the eviction moratorium is an unfunded government mandate that forces housing providers to deliver a costly service without compensation and saddles renters with insurmountable debt.”

 Rep. Maxine Waters, the powerful chair of the Financial Services Committee, has been talking privately for days with Yellen and urged the treasury secretary to use her influence to prod states to push the money out the door.
 But Waters also called on the CDC to act on its own.